ppellaton/political-appointments-hubert-copus/codebook-main.md

   judge presiding over cases.
 - `jyears` An integer indicating the number of years the assigned judge had been on the bench at the year of each case's filing in court.
-- `judge_replaced` A dummy variable indicating whether original judge was replaced (e.g., through reassignment, see discussion in the online appendix).
+- `judge_replaced` A dummy variable indicating whether the original judge was replaced (e.g., through reassignment, see discussion in the online appendix).
 - `jsenior` A dummy variable indicating whether each case was assigned to a senior judge.